 Presumption boater was not under the influence.
 If a boater’s BAC was .05% or less, the judge or jury can presume the boater wasn’t under the influence.
 So, for example, a jury could presume a boater who had a BAC of .03% was not under the influence.
 But the prosecutor would still have the opportunity to convince the jury otherwise—“rebut the presumption”—with evidence of impairment, such as slurred speech and poor field sobriety test (FST) performance.
 If the jurors are unimpressed with the prosecutor's evidence, they can stick with the presumption that the defendant was not under the influence.

 Presumption boater was under the influence.
-With a BAC of .08% or more, the judge or jury can presume the boater was under the influence.
+With a BAC of .08% or more (get an idea of how many drinks it takes), the judge or jury can presume the boater was under the influence.
 To rebut the presumption, the defense might present evidence of things like safe boat navigation prior to the stop or good FST performance.

 No presumption.
 BACs between 05% and .08% can be considered by the judge or jury, but no presumptions apply.